kevin-labtani/Docker-Kubernetes/README.md

 #### Defining a Persistent Volume

-We'll work with `15-kub-data-persistent` fo this section
+We'll work with `15-kub-data-persistent` for this section

 We'll write a `host-pv.yaml` to create a persistent volume